 Under the gross revenues tax, a company's tax liability is its gross revenues allocated to Wisconsin multiplied by a specified tax rate.
-Carlines are taxed at 3% of their gross revenues.
+Carlines are taxed at a rate equal to the state average net property tax rate (1.83613360% for 2008 assessments).
 Rural electric cooperatives are taxed at 3.19% of their retail gross revenues.
-Private light, heat, and power companies are taxed at 0.97% of their revenues from gas services and 3.19% of their retail gross revenues from electric and other services (primarily steam and water).
-For rural electric cooperatives and private light, heat, and power companies, the tax rate on gross revenues from wholesale electric sales from 2004 to 2009 will be 1.59%.
+Private light, heat, and power companies are taxed at 0.97% of their revenues from gas services, 3.19% of their revenues from retail electric and other (primarily steam and water) services, and 1.59% on their revenues from wholesale sales of electricity.